How to Prepare to Be a Landlord for the First Time

 Gas System

 Gas equipment must be installed by a Gas Safe engineer.
-They also must perform yearly safety checks on the gas appliances.
+They also must perform yearly safety checks on the gas appliances and provide a Gas Safety Certificate.

-The engineer will produce a gas safety check record for the landlord.
-This should be made available to the tenants.
-Records are available on or before 28 days following the inspection.
+The engineer will produce a gas safety check record for the landlord which should be made available to the tenants.
+Records are normally available on or before 28 days following the inspection.

 Fire Prevention